Thermosonic bonding: Background

-Applications
+Uses

 At present, the majority of connections to the silicon integrated circuit chip are made using thermosonic bonding because it employs lower bonding temperatures, forces and dwell times than thermocompression bonding, as well as lower vibratory energy levels and forces than ultrasonic bonding to form the required bond area.
 Therefore the use of thermosonic bonding eliminates damaging the relatively fragile silicon integrated circuit chip during the bonding cycle.
 The proven reliability of thermosonic bonding has made it the process of choice, since such potential failure modes could be costly whether they occur during the manufacturing stage or detected later, during an operational field-failure of a chip which had been connected inside a computer or a myriad of other microelectronic devices.

 Thermosonic bonding is also used in the flip chip process which is an alternate method of electrically connecting silicon integrated circuits.

 Josephson effect and superconducting interference (DC SQUID) devices use the thermosonic bonding process as well.
 In this case, other bonding methods would degrade or even destroy YBaCuO7 microstructures, such as microbridges, Josephson junctions and superconducting interference devices (DC SQUID).

 When electrically connecting light-emitting diodes with thermosonic bonding techniques, an improved performance of the device has been shown.